blu0/LLM-Red-Teaming-Toolkit/README.md

 ## 🧩 Features to Add

-Here are planned or proposed features for future releases of the LLM Red Teaming Toolkit:
+Here are planned or proposed features for future releases of PromptViper:

 ### 🧠 Response Evaluation
 - Automatic pass/fail tagging based on keyword or pattern detection